414owen/owen.cafe/content/posts/six-times-faster-than-c.md

 **Overall speedup:**: 6.33x 📈

 Well, that's slower than using `cmov`s.
-I guess there are no points for using less registers, or for using older 8-bit operations instead of 64-bit ones...
+I guess there are no points for using less registers, or for using 8-bit operations instead of 32-bit ones...

 ## Other attempts